An0m/DNSBlockList/README.md

 After around 3 hours of trying to implement a check to remove subdomains of second level domains in the list in python, but getting poor performances (days of estimated time :D), i finally decided to "just do it in golang", and with some binary search trickery.

 It completed.
-In 184ms.
+In nearly 300ms.
 Not gonna implement it in Python :D

-I'll leave the file inside of the repo, just because, but still... man.
-Algorithms
+Man.
+Algorithms.

+It's like an 8% improvement.
+Which doesn't seem like much but it's around 70k lines